Hot Mess: Super Simple Steps to Escaping Survival Mode

 Do the Most Important Things

 Survival mode is your hot mess territory.
 You’re probably staring at squabbling kids and a living room that looks like a hurricane hit!
 I can always tell that survival mode comes along so easily when I have a bad day.
-Of course, with nine people in a small house, it only takes a couple of hours to turn into a natural disaster anyway!
+Of course, with 10 people in a small house, it only takes a couple of hours to turn into a natural disaster anyway!
 So, every so often, I have to pull myself out of survival mode, and the best place to start is with myself, dinner, and tidying.

 Make sure you are dressed and pretty